 LASIK surgery is a procedure people elect to have in order to improve their vision, and help reduce or end their reliance on contact lenses or glasses.
 As with any surgical procedure, it is completely normal to feel nervous.
 Although LASIK is now a routine procedure, it’s quite common for patients to be anxious on the day of their surgery.
-With that in mind, it helps to know what to expect beforehand.
+With that in mind, it helps to know what to expect before your LASIK procedure.

 Schedule A Free Consultation